A Competitive U.S. Business Climate: Innovation, Chemistry, and Jobs

 ACS supports policies that foster the growth of small research and development businesses and encourage entrepreneurship by

-- Expanding funding for the Small Business Innovation Research (SBIR), Small Business Technology Transfer (STTR), and Small Business Investment Companies (SBIC) programs and reforming these programs to make direct research funding for small businesses more readily available.
+- Expanding funding for the Small Business Innovation Research (SBIR), Small Business Technology Transfer (STTR), Small Business Investment Companies (SBIC), and Small Business Administration microloan programs and reforming these programs to make direct research funding for small businesses more readily available.

-- Providing incentives for larger companies to expand investments in start-up research and development businesses.
+- Providing incentives for larger companies to expand investments in start-up R&D businesses.